axel669/lib.async-cdk/README.md

 ### AsyncStack
 The AsyncStack was kept very minimal so that switching to an async cdk would be simple and quick.
-Stacks can inherit from AsyncStack instead of the standard cdk stack (AsyncStack inherits from that already), and only need to write a build function that does the same work you would normally do in the constructor.
+Stacks can inherit from AsyncStack instead of the standard cdk stack (AsyncStack inherits from that already), and only need to have a build function that does the same work you would normally do in the constructor.
 This combined with the static create method that takes the same signature as the normal constructor is all that's needed.